 Park privileges will be suspended for breach of this code.

-- Be aware of changing conditions on trails and features.
+- Inspect trails and features.
+Conditions change constantly on trails and features.
 Inspect features before use and throughout the day.

-- Avoid riders ahead of you.
+- Look out for others.
+Avoid riders ahead of you.
 They have the right of way.
 Yield to other riders when entering a trail.

-- Do not stop where you obstruct a trail, or are not visible from above.
+- Be visible.
+Do not stop where you obstruct a trail or are not visible from above.